-- Services not included in the home healthcare plan. - More than 120 Visits in a Benefit Period.
+- Services not included in the home healthcare plan. - More than 30 Visits in a Benefit Period.
 For a home health aide, up to four hours of continuous Service will be counted as one Visit.
-A Visit by any other covered Provider equals one Visit regardless of the length of the Visit. - The Services of any person who normally lives in your or your dependent's home. - · Custodial Care. - · Transportation Services.
+A Visit by any other covered Provider equals one Visit regardless of the length of the Visit. - The Services of any person who normally lives in your or your dependent's home. - Custodial Care. - Transportation Services.

 Hospice Care.
-Covered Services will include charges for Hospice Care Services provided by a Hospice, Hospice Care team, Hospital, Home Health Care Agency or Skilled Nursing Facility for:
+Covered Services will include charges for up to 180 days of Hospice Care Services provided by a Hospice, Hospice Care team, Hospital, Home Health Care Agency or Skilled Nursing Facility per Benefit Period for: